 Many point to the strategy RPG Silver Ghost as one of the first fully-formed strategy RPGs.
 Players were able to use point-and-click controls in a real-time environment to manage and control multiple characters/units.
 If that sounds like an RTS game to you, you aren’t wrong - that is exactly how it paved the way for the RTS/RPG hybrid.

-Following the legacy of Silver Ghost, First Queen took strategy RPGs another step further with a unique take on the subgenre.
+Following the legacy of Silver Ghost, First Queen took the genre another step further with a unique take.
 The game sees players explore an interactive world filled with different characters, upgrades, and unique scenery - all standard RPG elements.

 These hybrids showed that it was possible to create immersive RPG worlds and successfully incorporate tactical elements.
 The Fire Emblem series then brought the concept to mainstream audiences in 1990, and many of its features have been used ever since.

-Throughout the nineties, games like Arc the Lad II, the Farland Story series, Front Mission and more all help developed the strategy RPG genre.
+Throughout the nineties, games like Arc the Lad II, the Farland Story series, Front Mission, and more all help evolve the strategy RPG genre.

-As we move into the new millennium, mobile titles introduce themselves into the mix.
+As we moved into the new millennium, mobile titles started to introduce themselves into the mix.
 As the likes of Valkyria Chronicles and Fire Emblem continued to dominate consoles, brands such as Banner Saga were making mobile strategy RPGs into serious contenders.

 What we’ve seen over the years is a coming together of strategy and RPG games to form a new genre.
-Essentially, for those that enjoy making critical decisions but want a more personal experience then that of a detached general overlooking a battlefield, strategy RPGs are the perfect tonic.
+Essentially, for those that enjoy making critical decisions but want a more personal experience than that of a detached general overlooking a battlefield, a strategy RPG is the perfect tonic.

 How Strategy RPG Combines Both Genres Together

-From our look at the history of strategy RPGs, we can already start to see what makes the genre tick.
+From our look at the history of the strategy RPG genre, we can already start to see what makes the genre tick.